mcjkurz/qhchina/docs/bert_classifier_docs.md

 - `batch_size` (int): Batch size for evaluation
 - `device` (Optional[str]): Device to use for evaluation
 - `collate_fn` (Optional[Callable]): Custom collation function for DataLoader.
 If None, a default function will be created.
+- `tokenizer` (Optional[AutoTokenizer]): Tokenizer to use for encoding texts.
+If None, the dataset's tokenizer will be used.

 **Returns:**
 - `dict`: Dictionary containing evaluation metrics (accuracy, precision, recall, F1, confusion matrix)